Table of contentsWhat is log reduction?How to calculate log reduction in microbiologyLog Reduction Formula

 Log reduction calculator provides a simple method to calculate the efficacy of disinfectants such as alcohol or bleach.
-This tool works by comparing the number of microorganisms in a sample before and after the treatment.
+This tool compares the number of microorganisms in a sample before and after the treatment.
 The collected results are then expressed as a percentage and as on the logarithmic scale.
-Higher result mean that the given agent has a higher efficacy.
+A higher result means that the given agent has a higher efficacy.
 For example, a 1 log reduction is equivalent to a 90% bacterial reduction, whereas a 5 log reduction equals a reduction of 99.999%.

 What is log reduction?

-Similarly, when determining a change in such large numbers, it is often useful to apply the logarithmic scale.
-Unlike the linear one, this scaling system uses the logarithmic change from one number to another to represent increment or decrement.
+Similarly, when determining a change in such large numbers, it is often helpful to apply the logarithmic scale.
+Unlike the linear one, this scaling system uses the logarithmiccal change from one number to another to represent increment or decrement.
 Typically, base ten logarithm is used to transform numbers multiplied by ten raised to an exponent into simple 1-2 digits values.

-Therefore this log reduction calculator measures how the number of bacteria in a sample has changed due to the impact of a given factor and expresses the result in a logarithmic scale.
-The result is referred to as an X log reduction, typically in the range of a 1 log reduction to a 5 log reduction.
+Therefore this log reduction calculator works in two steps.
+First, it measures how the number of bacteria in a sample has changed due to the impact of a given factor.
+Second, it expresses the result on a logarithmic scale.
+We can refer to the result as an X log reduction, typically in the range of a 1 log reduction to a 5 log reduction.

 How to calculate log reduction in microbiology